 The OnePlus 6 shook things up in the design department.
 Like the OnePlus 5T, the front is mainly display, more so in the case of the 6 however, which has a notch at the top and therefore slimmer bezels at the top and bottom of the display compared to the OnePlus 5T.

 The dual-rear camera repositioned to the centre of the rear and away from the left corner, while the fingerprint sensor is more oval in shape and positioned between the camera setup and the OnePlus logo.
 The 6 also opts for an all-glass body with Corning Gorilla Glass 5 on the front and back, and it features everyday water resistance.

-Aside from the display and lack of headphone jack, the 6T is predicted to look largely like the 6, with an alert slider, centrally-positioned dual rear camera and a OnePlus logo in the middle of the rear.
+Aside from the display, lack of headphone jack and no rear fingerprint sensor, the 6T is looks largely like the 6, with an alert slider, centrally-positioned dual rear camera and a OnePlus logo in the middle of the rear.